Henry Carey, 1st Baron Hunsdon: Royal appointments

+Trouble on the border

+Carey and William Drury heard that trouble on the Scottish borders was caused by Dan Carr or Ker of Shilstoke-Bray, who was said to have visited Mary, Queen of Scots, at Carlisle Castle.
+She was supposed to have encouraged Carr to make trouble in Teviotdale, Liddesdale, and the West borders, and to spread seditious literature to make difficulties for Regent Moray, who now ruled Scotland.
+Carey set men to watch for him, and Carr was eventually captured by Walter Ker of Cessford.
+Mary told Carey's son, George Carey, that the unrest was caused by her enemies, who hoped for English reprisals against her supporters.

 Northern Rebellion

-The year 1569 was the beginning of the Rising of the North (November 1569 - February 1570), a major uprising instigated by Thomas Howard, 4th Duke of Norfolk, Charles Neville, 6th Earl of Westmorland and Thomas Percy, 7th Earl of Northumberland.
-The rebellion was expecting the support of the Roman Catholic Pope Pius V.
+The year 1569 was the beginning of the Rising of the North (November 1569 – February 1570), a major uprising instigated by Thomas Howard, 4th Duke of Norfolk, Charles Neville, 6th Earl of Westmorland and Thomas Percy, 7th Earl of Northumberland.
+The rebellion expected the support of the Roman Catholic Pope Pius V.